datechies/Edit-Like/Readme.md

 ## <b>PRIVACY POLICY</b>
+This page is used to inform visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.

 ### <b>What personal information do we collect from the people using our app?</b>
 We do not collect any information from users of our app.